emmatuovinen/consultantPortal/README.md

 `docker-compose up-d`

-	-This will load files needed for setting up Docker and MongoDB and starts them.
+- This will load files needed for setting up Docker and MongoDB and starts them.